Giménez homer in 9th gives Guardians 5-3 win over Twins

 HIT IN THE HEAD

-Following his home run Wednesday, Naylor head-butted Guardians manager Terry Francona, who was wearing a batting helmet.
+Following his home run Wednesday, Naylor head-butted Francona, who was wearing a batting helmet.
 General manager Mike Chernoff said Naylor apologized to Francona on Thursday.

 “He was like, I didn’t realize that I did that,” Chernoff said.
 “It was pretty funny.
 When Tito came in (Thursday), his glasses were all crooked.
 He had to go and get them taken in and fixed.”